torchbox/django-pattern-library/docs/guides/customizing-template-rendering.md

 <body class="{% block body_class %}{% endblock %}{% if pattern_library_rendered_pattern %} pattern-library-template{% endif %}">
 ```

-## Customizing a single pattern’s rendering
+## Customizing a single pattern’s surroundings

-There is no API to customize a single pattern’s rendering, but it can be done by using pattern-library-only templates.
+There is no API to customize a single pattern’s surroundings, but it can be done by using pattern-library-only templates.
 For example, with our `quote_block.html` component:

 ```django
 <blockquote class="quote-block block--spacing">